greg-kan/ml_portfolio/README.md

 @EN

-The repository contains pet projects completed in the process of learning ML / DL.
+This repository contains pet projects completed in the process of learning ML / DL.

 - 1. flat_price_prediction - krisha.kz site parsing.
 Building the model for predicting the cost of apartments.
 - 2. exploratory_data_analysis - Exploratory Data Analysis (EDA).
 (Just EDA on some Dataset)